Kozea/Radicale/DOCUMENTATION.md

 ### Configuration

-Radicale tries to load configuration files from `/etc/radicale/config`, `~/.config/radicale/config` and the `RADICALE_CONFIG` environment variable.
+Radicale tries to load configuration files from `/etc/radicale/config` and `~/.config/radicale/config`.
-A custom path can be specified with the `--config /path/to/config` command line argument.
+Custom paths can be specified with the `--config /path/to/config` command line argument or the `RADICALE_CONFIG` environment variable.
+Multiple configuration files can be separated by `:` (resp. `;` on Windows).
+Paths that start with `?` are optional.

 You should create a new configuration file at the desired location.
 (If the use of a configuration file is inconvenient, all options can be